M-anan779/SAC-stock-trading/README.md

 ---

 ## Future developments
-* Modify the neural network architecture by swapping the MLP for a TCN feature extractor
+* Fine tune TCN architecture
 * Experiment with feature generation to further improve cross ticker generalization
 * Change CLI (`run.py`) to be able to directly edit `config.yaml` for "train" and "fetch data" actions